 Libro's capital management plan is designed to establish a strong base for future growth, the payment of dividends and profit sharing, as well as provide a cushion in the event of market volatility.
 Libro's capital plan is designed to comply with the Act, which requires Libro to maintain regulatory capital of not less than 3% of a net assets measure and 8% of a risk-weighted equivalent value.
 The risk-weighted equivalent value is calculated by applying risk-weighted percentages as prescribed by the FSRA Capital Adequacy Requirements Rule (the "Capital Rule") to various assets, operational and interest rate risk criteria.
-Effective March 1, 2022, FSRA implemented additional capital requirements in the Capital Rule to maintain Tier 1 capital of 6.5% of risk-weighted assets, retained earnings of 3.0% of risk-weighted assets, and a capital conservation buffer of 2.5% of risk-weighted assets.
-In addition, the Capital Rule requires a minimum total regulatory capital of 10.5% of risk-weighted assets.
-As at December 31, 2023, the total risk-weighted equivalent value for Libro was \$3,929,647 [\$3,829,867 in 2022] and net assets was \$6,336,261 [\$6,028,106 in 2022].
+As at December 31, 2024, the total risk-weighted equivalent value for Libro was \$4,118,044 [\$3,929,647 in 2023] and net assets was \$6,592,020 [\$6,336,261 in 2023].